na-na-hi/renget/archive/vp-plays.md

 >add table of contents to allow quick access to recent content
 >give each LP a proper summary, including the following: game name, status, description, and notable events
 >revise thread subtitles because some are less funny than others I think I've accomplished all 3 of those goals with this complete redoing.
-28k characters and I'm pretty sure half are subtitles/LP summaries/whatever
+28k characters (as of initially posting this archive) and I'm pretty sure half are subtitles/LP summaries/whatever

 If anything seems out of order, then sorry about that, it's just that sometimes I go back to a game in the middle of a LP for some reason or another, or I put a run on hiatus to do something else.
 If you come across a link to a thread that isn't in the archive, then there's a few possible explanations for that:
 1: The thread in question got raided by underageb&s, schizos, something I'm not mentioning as to not tempt fate, or any combination of those.